At some point in your development journey, you might have to generate random data in Python. In this tutorial, we will see how to do that.

 Return random integer in range [a, b], including both end points.

-So, the a and b arguments to be passed to the randint method define the range in which the integer is generated.
+So, the a and b arguments to be passed to the randint function define the range for the integer to be generated.

-With the following command we get back random integers in the range between 1 and 100:
+With the following code, you get back random integers in the range between 1 and 100:

 >>> random.randint(1, 100)